baileyji/mKTL/doc/00_mktl.md

 ## 7. Appendices

+**OUTDATED: Describes what was used for LRIS2 CSU demo review, not current with zyre enhancements.**

 ### 7.1 Framed Request/Response Message Examples

 These examples show **actual ZeroMQ multipart message frames** using Python-style notation.
 Each element in the list is a `bytes` object.

 #### ➤ `get` Request and Response